Miisha04/wireguard_instruction/README.md

 4) Now, you need to generate private and public key, using command "wg genkey | tee /etc/wireguard/server_private_key | wg pubkey | tee /etc/wireguard/server_public_key" and write "chmod 600 /etc/wireguard/server_private_key"
 5) You need to get network interface on your server, write "ip a | grep "mtu 1500", most probably is "eth0".
 6) Now, you need to make config file of your server "nano /etc/wireguard/wg0.conf" with this text:
+//dont forget to insert your info
+//if you dont have eth0, change this parameter

 [Interface]
 Address = 10.0.0.1/24
 ListenPort = 51830
-PrivateKey = server_private_key                                                                       //insert ypur info
+PrivateKey = server_private_key
-PostUp = iptables -A FORWARD -i %i -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE                                                                                    //if you dont have eth0, change this parameter
+PostUp = iptables -A FORWARD -i %i -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
 PostDown = iptables -D FORWARD -i %i -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE

 7) You need to allow IPv4 forwarding "echo "net.ipv4.ip_forward=1" >> /etc/sysctl.conf && sysctl -p" .
 8) To activate you need to write "wg-quick up wg0" and "wg-quick down wg0" to disactivate.